Stairlifts for Narrow Stairs: A Guide to Costs

 Yes, stairlifts are available for thin stairs, but the options may be more limited than wider staircases.

 Some stairlift manufacturers offer slimline models designed specifically for narrow staircases, which can be a good option for those with limited space.
-These slimline models have a narrower profile and can be installed on narrow staircases with a width of as little as 24 inches.
+These slimline stair lifts have a narrower profile and can be installed on narrow staircases with a width of as little as 24 inches.

 Another option for narrow staircases is a perch stairlift, designed for individuals with difficulty bending their knees or limited flexibility.
-Perch stairlifts feature a smaller seat and a higher standing platform, allowing the user to perch on the seat while transported up and down the stairs.
+Perch stair lifts feature a smaller seat and a higher standing platform, allowing the user to perch on the seat while being transported up and down the stairs.

-It’s recommended to consult with a stairlift specialist or a local dealer to discuss the options available for thin staircases and to receive a quote based on your specific requirements and staircase configuration.
+It’s recommended to consult with a stairlift specialist or a local dealer to discuss the stair lifts available for thin staircases and to receive a quote based on your specific requirements and staircase configuration.